Department of English

 Darci N Hill, PHD, Professor of English, Department of English, PHD, Texas Woman's University; MA, Texas State Univ-San Marcos; BA, Texas State Univ-San Marcos; BA, Texas State Univ-San Marcos

-Adam L Hubrig, MA, Assistant Professor of English, Department of English, MA, Univ of Nebraska-Lincoln; BA, Concordia University
+Adam L Hubrig, PHD, Assistant Professor of English, Department of English, PHD, Univ of Nebraska-Lincoln; MA, Univ of Nebraska-Lincoln; BA, Concordia University

 Kelly Sue Jordan, MA, Lecturer of English, Department of English, MA, Sam Houston State University; BA, Sam Houston State University